General linear model in SPM¶

 - After defining contrasts, set the desired threshold (e.g.,

-to see the results. - Review the statistical maps for significant clusters or activations.
+p < 0.001) and clickRunto see the results. - Review the statistical maps for significant clusters or activations.

 - After defining contrasts, set the desired threshold (e.g.,

-Example Contrast
+Example contrast

-For a comparison between two conditions (e.g., Faces
+For a comparison between two conditions (e.g., Faces vs. Objects), use:

-negatively, highlighting brain regions more active during the Faces
+This weightsFacespositively andObjectsnegatively, highlighting brain regions more active during theFaces` condition.

-Verifying the Order of Regressors¶
+Verifying the order of regressors¶

 It’s crucial to confirm the order of regressors in the design matrix before specifying contrasts to ensure that your weights align correctly with the conditions.
-Here’s how to verify this using both the SPM GUI and by inspecting the SPM.mat
+Here’s how to verify this using both the SPM GUI and by inspecting the SPM.mat file directly.

 -